 Type the python command in the anaconda prompt window and hit enter:

 - Note the python version.
 For me, it is showing “Python 3.7.4”.
 The greater than symbols >>> indicates that the python interpreter is running.

 - That’s it.
 Now you can run the python commands.
 Try to import “this” by typing.
 Import this on python interpreter.
 You should see the Zen of Python by Tim Peters.

 - You can close the python interpreter by typing “exit()” and press enter.

-- To Restart the Anaconda Prompt and use python you can go to start select Anaconda Prompt and type “python” command to start the python interpreter.
-If you have reached this step then Congratulation you have Installed Anaconda Python Successfully on your system.
+- To Restart the Anaconda Prompt and use python, you can start selecting Anaconda Prompt and type the “python” command to start the python interpreter.
+If you have reached this step, then Congratulation; you have Installed Anaconda Python Successfully on your system.

-- If you want to have another version of python say pytho2.7 in your project then you can create a separate environment with python2.7.
-To do so use the following command :
+- If you want to have another version of python, say python2.7, in your project, then you can create a separate environment with python2.7.
+To do so, use the following command.

 - Running this will create a new env in anaconda named as “env_name” to start the environment type.

 This was a guide to install Anaconda distribution with python.
-Here we have discussed the installation of anaconda python and learned how to have two different versions of pythons.
+Here we have seen the installation of anaconda python and seen how to have two different versions of pythons.
 Developers can install the anaconda prompt using the steps shown above and start working on their codes professionally by creating a separate environment for each project.

 This is a guide to Install Anaconda Python.
-Here we discuss the various step to install anaconda python along with an appropriate explanation.
+Here we discuss the various step to install anaconda python along with a detailed explanation.
 You can also go through our other suggested articles to learn more –